 Inside the fort, the small medieval town is a pleasure to wander around and explore.
 Valenca has a history of trading in brightly coloured linen and cloth items.
 Wander around the small shops and market staffs and you’ll be surprised by the beautiful woven-cloth items on offer.

 The historical centre has many restaurants to sample and enjoy Portuguese cuisine.
-Being so close to the Atlantic Ocean, we recommend the fish and seafood options, not forgetting the “Pastel de Nata”, the legendary Portuguese custard tart.
+Being so close to the Atlantic Ocean, fresh fish and seafood are options, not forgetting a pastell de nata, the legendary Portuguese custard tart.
 Finish off with a cheese board and a tipple or two of Port, the vinho that gave Portugal its name.

 Crossing The Ponte Internacional Bridge

 If you are walking the Portuguese Camino de Santiago, then you will need to cross the International Bridge over the Rio Minho that marks the open-border with Spain.

 Igreja de Santo Estevao

 While the Igreja de Santo Estevao has a common Portuguese baroque exterior, the interior has an extremely rare piece of Portuguese religious art of the Virgin Mary breastfeeding baby Jesus.

 If you plan to walk the Camino de Santiago, check out my book, A Wild Woman’s Guide To The Camino de Santiago.
 I share everything you need to know before you begin your Camino.
 Read at A Wild Woman’s Guide To The Camino De Santiago or click the link below.